Open-Uptown/projects/README.md

 Welcome to Open Uptown's projects repository!
 This is used to store information regarding our active projects using the 'issues' feature of GitHub.
 In the future we'll use this data in other places using the fancy GitHub API.

 ## Engage with us!
-- Pitch your project at our Civic Project Nights, you find events on Meetup: https://www.meetup.com/openuptown/
+- Pitch your project at our Civic Project Nights, you can find events on Meetup: https://www.meetup.com/openuptown/
 - Post your project under Issues: https://github.com/Open-Uptown/projects/issues
 - Do amazing things!